 Can I adopt a pet from Animal Control?

 Yes.
 All stray animals must be held for five days before becoming available for adoption.
 Please see the adoptions page for more information.

 I’ve been bitten by an animal – what should I do?

 All animal bites should be reported, this is a matter of public health and enforcement of these regulations is the responsibility of Animal Control.
 Any animal that bites someone must be placed in quarantine for a 10-day period.
 If you or any family member is bitten, call Providence Police immediately.
 An Animal Control Officer will respond to conduct an investigation and complete necessary paperwork.
 If medical treatment is required, the doctor or hospital providing the treatment should report the incident.
 Every attempt should be made to identify the animal so the owner can be contacted and the necessary paperwork completed.
 If a wild animal is involved and cannot be located, you will be advised on what treatment is necessary.

 My animal bit someone – what do I do?

 The bite should be reported by calling Animal Control at 243-6040 or Providence Police at 272-3121 the animal must be placed in quarantine for a period of 10 days.
 This quarantine is required even if the animal has been vaccinated for rabies.
-You may be able to keep the animal at your home under certain circumstances and if the license and rabies vaccination are current.
+You may be able to keep the animal at your home under certain circumstances and if the license and rabies vaccinations are current.
 If you don’t have a current license or a current rabies vaccination, under certain circumstances you can either board the animal at a veterinarian’s office or have it quarantined at Animal Control at your expense.
-Different protocols apply depending on rabies vaccine status, severity of the bite and bites coming from wild animals.
+Different protocols apply depending on rabies vaccine status, the severity of the bite and bites coming from wild animals.

 What are the liabilities concerning property damage or personal injury and my pet?